Creating a Provider Intelligence Dashboard: The Metrics That Predict CQC Risk Before Inspection

 Commissioner expectation

 Commissioners expect providers to evidence grip through reliable metrics.
-A dashboard should show early identification of risk, timely actions, and measurable improvement.
-Commissioners value providers who can explain trends and demonstrate that governance decisions change day-to-day delivery.
+A strong dashboard demonstrates early identification of risk, timely intervention and measurable improvement, supported by clear governance outputs.

 Regulator expectation (CQC)